ParameterizedBuilds/parameterized-builds/README.md

 On your user account page you can add your Jenkins API token.
 When added bitbucket server will use your Jenkins account to trigger jobs for branches you create/push, pull requests you open, or for manual builds.
+If you have multiple Jenkins servers setup you can set the api token for each one.

 Order of authentication:
 The Jenkins user `Token` from the Jenkins User Settings will be used for authentation first.
 If that is not set then the `Token` parameter in the job configuration will be used second.
-If that is not set then the `Default User` and `Default Token` on the Jenkins administration page will be used.
+If that is not set then the `Default User` and `Default Token` on the Jenkins server settings page will be used.

 ## Triggers